BadUserHater/AntiNFTBot/README.txt

 SETUP:
 - Have discord.py installed. (use the requirements.txt file to install that)
-- Go to https://discord.com/developers and create a discord bot application, create a bot, and copy its discord bot token if you have not already done so
+- Go to https://discord.com/developers/applications and create a discord bot application, create a bot, and copy its discord bot token if you have not already done so
 - Fork or download this source code
-- client.run("BOTTOKENHERE") where BOTTOKENHERE is your Discord Bot Token that you got from the Discord developer portal
+- client.run("TOKEN") where TOKEN is your Discord Bot Token that you got from the Discord developer portal
 - client = commands.Bot(command_prefix = "nft!") where nft! would be the prefix you want
 - SETTING UP STAFF
 >>>> Towards the bottom, head to botstaff = [757827467657478245]